solving-for-value/sfv-book-resources/README.md

 All resources shared here are available under a CC BY-NC-SA license.
 You can find out more about this license here: https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en.

-We have made our work available in the form on MURAL templates which you are able to use yourselves and edit for your own situations.
+We have made our work available in the form of MURAL templates which you are able to use yourselves and edit for your own situations.
 To use them yourself, simply create a free Mural account and click 'New Mural from template'.

 ### Templates